isochronous/backbone.babysitter/readme.md

 ### Executing Methods On All Views

-You can execute any arbitrary method with any arbitrary parameters on all of the views within the container.
-There are two ways to do this: `container.call` and `container.apply`.
-These methods work similarly to `function.call` and `function.apply` in how parameters are passed through.
-However, they do not allow the context to be specified.
-The view on which a method is being called will always be the context of the call.
+You can execute any arbitrary method with any arbitrary parameters on all ofthe views within the container.
+There are two ways to do this: `container.call`and `container.apply`.
+These methods work similarly to `function.call` and`function.apply` in how parameters are passed through.
+However, they do notallow the context to be specified.
+The view on which a method is being calledwill always be the context of the call.

 ```js
 var View = Backbone.View.extend({